braze-inc/braze-docs/_docs/_contributing/content_management.md

 ![The home page for Braze Docs.]()

-As a contributor, you'll primarily work within the following directories:
+As a contributor, you'll primarily work within the following directories.

 | Directory                                                                     | Description                                                                                                                                                                                                                                                                                                                       |
 |-------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|